Palliative care: Psychosocial pain and anxiety

-Once the immediate physical pain has been dealt with, it is important to remember to be a compassionate and empathetic caregiver that is there to listen and be there for their patients.
-Being able to identify the distressing factors in their life other than the pain can help them be more comfortable.
-When a patient has their needs met then they are more likely to be open to the idea of hospice or treatments outside comfort care.
-Having a psychosocial assessment allows the medical team to help facilitate a healthy patient-family understanding of adjustment, coping and support.
+Once the immediate physical pain has been addressed, palliative care guidelines emphasize the role of caregiver support, active listening and emotional presence to their patients.
+Identifying non-physical distressing factors is also utilized to improve patient comfort.

+When a patient's needs are met, then they are more likely to be open to the idea of hospice or treatments outside comfort care.
+Having a psychosocial assessment allows the medical team to facilitate a healthy patient-family understanding of adjustment, coping, and support.
 This communication between the medical team and the patients and family can also help facilitate discussions on the process of maintaining and enhancing relationships, finding meaning in the dying process, and achieving a sense of control while confronting and preparing for death.
 For adults with anxiety, medical evidence in the form of high-quality randomized trials is insufficient to determine the most effective treatment approach to reduce the symptoms of anxiety.

 Spirituality

 Among spiritual persons, spirituality is typically considered a fundamental component of palliative care.
-Hospice facilities where palliative care is administered usually have available chaplains.
+Hospice facilities with palliative care programs usually have available chaplains.

 According to the Clinical Practice Guidelines for Quality Palliative Care, spirituality is a "dynamic and intrinsic aspect of humanity" and has been associated with "an improved quality of life for those with chronic and serious illness", especially for patients who are living with incurable and advanced illnesses of a chronic nature.
 Spiritual beliefs and practices can influence perceptions of pain and distress, as well as quality of life among advanced cancer patients.
 Spiritual needs are often described in literature as including loving/being loved, forgiveness, and deciphering the meaning of life.

 Most spiritual interventions are subjective and complex.
-Many have not been well evaluated for their effectiveness, however tools can be used to measure and implement effective spiritual care.
+Many have not been well evaluated for their effectiveness; tools can be used to measure and implement effective spiritual care.

 Nausea and vomiting

 Nausea and vomiting are common in people who have advanced terminal illness and can cause distress.
-Several antiemetic pharmacologic options are suggested to help alleviate these symptoms.
-For people who do not respond to first-line medications, levomepromazine may be used, however there have been insufficient clinical trials to assess the effectiveness of this medication.
-Haloperidol and droperidol are other medications that are sometimes prescribed to help alleviate nausea and vomiting, however further research is also required to understand how effective these medications may be.
+Several pharmacologic antiemetic options are suggested to help alleviate these symptoms.
+For people who do not respond to first-line medications, levomepromazine may be used; there have been insufficient clinical trials to assess the effectiveness of this medication.
+Haloperidol and droperidol are other medications that are sometimes prescribed to help alleviate nausea and vomiting.
+Further research is also required to understand the effectiveness of these medications.

 Hydration and nutrition

 Many terminally ill people cannot consume adequate food or drink.
-Providing medically assisted food or drink to prolong their life and improve the quality of their life is common, however there have been few high quality studies to determine best practices and the effectiveness of these approaches.
+Providing medically assisted food or drink to prolong life and improve the quality of life is common; there have been few high-quality studies to determine best practices and the effectiveness of these approaches.